Jesus College, Oxford: Foundation

 Jesus College was founded on 27 June 1571, when Elizabeth I issued a royal charter.
 It was the first Protestant college to be founded at the university, and it is the only Oxford college to date from Elizabeth's reign.
 It was the first new Oxford college since 1555, in the reign of Queen Mary, when Trinity College and St John's College were founded as Roman Catholic colleges.
 The foundation charter named a principal (David Lewis), eight fellows, eight scholars, and eight commissioners to draw up the statutes for the college.
 The commissioners included Hugh Price, who had petitioned the queen to found a college at Oxford "that he might bestow his estate of the maintenance of certain scholars of Wales to be trained up in good letters."
+The charter also transferred to the college the land and buildings of White Hall, an academic hall on part of the current site.
 The college was originally intended primarily for the education of clergy.
 The particular intention was to satisfy a need for dedicated, learned clergy to promote the Elizabethan Religious Settlement in the parishes of England, Ireland and Wales.
 The college has since broadened the range of subjects offered, beginning with the inclusion of medicine and law, and now offers almost the full range of subjects taught at the university.
 The letters patent issued by Elizabeth I made it clear that the education of a priest in the 16th century included more than just theology, however:

 Price continued to be closely involved with the college after its foundation.
 On the strength of a promised legacy, worth £60 a year on his death (approximately £ in present-day terms), he requested and received the authority to appoint the new college's principal, fellows and scholars.
 He financed early building work in the college's front quadrangle, but on his death in 1574 it transpired that the college received only a lump sum of around £600 (approximately £ in present-day terms).
 Problems with his bequest meant that it was not received in full for about 25 years.
 As the college had no other donors at this time, "for many years the college had buildings but no revenue".